 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-CSEA/AFSCME Local 1000 is the designated union for many state and local government employees in New York.
+Civil Service Employees Association (CSEA)/AFSCME Local 1000 is the designated union for over 200,000 state and local government employees in New York.

 For years, public employees in New York have been forced to pay union dues or fees as a condition of employment, allowing unions like CSEA to take their members for granted.
 However, because of the U.S. Supreme Court’s recent decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.